mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 ### Mass list
-In MZmine we call 'mass list' the list of m/z values and corresponding signal intensities found in each mass spectrum of the LC-MS run.
-To do so, each MS (and MS2) spectrum is processed separately to detect individual ion peaks.
+In MZmine we call _mass list_ the output of the [mass detection](../module_docs/featdet_mass_detection/mass-detection.md) module.
+A _mass list_ is a list of _m/z_ values (and corresponding signal intensities) found in each mass spectrum (MS or MSn) of each processed raw data file.
+Every mass spetrum contained in the raw file is processed indivudally and the signals exceeding the set noise threshold are included in the mass list.
 See [Mass detection](../module_docs/featdet_mass_detection/mass-detection.md) module.

 ### Feature list
 List of ....